Understanding the Intricacies of Rental Arbitrage: A Guide for Beginners

 While there are no explicit federal, state, or local laws that deem this practice illegal, it’s crucial to get the property owner’s permission to sublet the property.
 Without explicit consent, you could face legal repercussions, including eviction.

-Furthermore, it’s essential to note that while the practice itself may be legal, certain aspects surrounding it may not be.
+Furthermore, while the practice itself may be legal, certain aspects surrounding it may not be.
 For instance, some cities or counties have specific restrictions or requirements on short-term rentals, making it illegal to engage in rental arbitrage without obtaining the necessary permits or adhering to the set rules.
 Therefore, before starting a rental arbitrage business, it’s recommended to research local laws thoroughly.

 Short-Term Rental Regulations Across the United States